ananddjo/bash_script/README.md

-# bash_script
+# profiles
-bash script for alias
+bash profiles for alias